 The company reached the accord with the U.S. Justice Department and Environmental Protection Agency.
 The settlement filed in U.S. District Court in Denver addresses allegations of violations discovered at several of Kerr-McGee’s natural gas compressor stations located on the Uinta and Ouray Indian Reservation near Vernal, UT, and in the Denver Julesburg Basin near Weld County, CO.
 The violations occurred before the August 2006 date when Anadarko acquired Kerr-McGee.

-The settlement announcement outlined eight specific pollution control steps Kerr-McGee will take:
+The settlement announcement the week of May 14 outlined eight specific pollution control steps Kerr-McGee will take:

 Federal officials acknowledged the company had reported the violations itself and worked with state and federal officials on fixes.
 In addition to implementing the $18 million in pollution control measures, Kerr-McGee will pay $200,000 in penalties and spend $250,000 on “environmental projects to benefit the areas in which the violations occurred.”